Michael Dunn (actor): Death

 Spinal deformities, including scoliosis, caused a distorted ribcage that restricted Dunn's lung growth and function.
 The resulting respiratory insufficiency caused overload of the heart's right chambers, a chronic condition called cor pulmonale.
-He died in his sleep in his room at the Cadogan Hotel, Chelsea, London, on August 30, 1973, aged 38, while on location for The Abdication.
+He died in his sleep in his room at the Cadogan Hotel, Chelsea, London, on August 30, 1973, while on location for The Abdication.
+He was 38 years old.

 The New York Times reported his cause of death as undisclosed, leading to decades of repeated public speculation about possible suicide.
 However, the designation "undisclosed" signified merely that no cause of death had yet been determined.
-An autopsy was performed on August 31, 1973, by Professor R.D.
-Teare at St. George's Hospital, London, who noted: "The right side of the heart was widely dilated and hypertrophied to twice its normal thickness.
+An autopsy was performed on August 31, 1973, by Donald Teare at St George's Hospital, London, who noted: "The right side of the heart was widely dilated and hypertrophied to twice its normal thickness.
 The left ventricle was normal in size."
 He recorded the cause of death as cor pulmonale.
 This information is confirmed in the "Report of the Death of an American Citizen" from the U.S. Department of State, Foreign Service, American Embassy in London, made out on October 12, 1973, by Micaela A. Cella, Vice Consul.
 The report is on record in the U.S. National Archives in College Park, Maryland.

 A London physician reportedly prescribed and administered two narcotics and a barbiturate for severe arthritic pain, despite the extreme risk of inducing respiratory depression, apnea, and death in a patient with decreased respiratory reserve.
 Dunn may have needed the drugs in order to tolerate the physical demands of shooting a movie.
 The autopsy's finding of intense vascular congestion in the lungs also suggests the possibility that a rapidly progressive pneumonia may have been developing.

-Allegations of chronic alcoholism are unsubstantiated by the autopsy report, which notes only venous congestion of the liver—presumably secondary to Dunn's right-heart failure—without cirrhosis, and without inflammation of the stomach lining or pancreas.
+Allegations of chronic alcoholism are unsubstantiated by the autopsy report, which notes only venous congestion of the liver, presumably secondary to Dunn's right-heart failure, without cirrhosis, and without inflammation of the stomach lining or pancreas.
 One consequence of such liver dysfunction would be jaundice.
 Another would be intoxication after drinking even small amounts of alcohol, as well as a toxic reaction to the prescribed drugs—either of which could also induce altered mental status (such as disorientation, delusions, faulty memory).
-This may explain the family's report that Dunn sent home a strange telegram "shortly before his death". ("I'm OK.
-The cops are looking.")
+This may explain the family's report that Dunn sent home a strange telegram "shortly before his death": "I'm OK.
+The cops are looking."
 Rumors of foul play and theft of the body are unsubstantiated by Scotland Yard.

-Despite being severely ill and in great pain, Dunn continued working nearly up to the day of his death, living up to his own description of himself as "a both-feet jumper".
-He was buried on September 10, 1973, in Lauderdale Memorial Park Cemetery, Fort Lauderdale, Florida, near his parents' retirement home in Lauderhill.
+Despite being severely ill and in great pain, Dunn continued working nearly up to the day of his death on August 30, 1973, living up to his own description of himself as "a both-feet jumper".

+Dunn was buried on September 10, 1973, in Lauderdale Memorial Park Cemetery, Fort Lauderdale, Florida, near his parents' retirement home in Lauderhill.
 In July 2007, a first cousin had his remains exhumed and driven to Oklahoma, re-interred near his parents' graves in Sunset Memorial Park Cemetery, Norman, Oklahoma.